How pornography affects children, teenagers and young people

 - What would you do if you wanted to find out more about sex and bodies?

-- What would you do if you accidentally came across porn online?
+- What would you do if you accidentally came across pornography online?

 What to do if children see pornography

 If your child sees pornography, it’s important to stay calm.
 Staying calm will help you:

 - talk with your child in a caring, constructive and supportive way

 - make sure that what your child has seen doesn’t traumatise them

 - send the message that your child can talk to you anytime about frightening or confusing things.

 How to talk with children who’ve accidentally seen pornography

 Start by reassuring your child that they're not in trouble and that you’re glad they’re telling you about what they’ve seen.